SAP-samples/teched2024-AI180/exercises/java/ex2/README.md

 > - Model options
 > - Messages to include a system prompt and additional user prompts (templates)
 > - Parameters for populating variables defined in the prompt template
+>
+> You can find further hints in the documentation on [Orchestration prompt templating](https://sap.github.io/ai-sdk/docs/java/guides/orchestration-chat-completion#templating).

 ## Summary